davegroff/raspberryPi-Webcam-System/README.md

    sudo systemctl status startup.service
    ```

-By following these steps, you can set up and manage the RaspberryPi5 Webcam System as a Systemd service, ensuring its proper execution and management during system startup and operation.
+### Access the System
+Open a web browser and go to `localhost:5000` to access the RaspberryPi Webcam System.

+Follow these steps meticulously to ensure a seamless setup and management of the RaspberryPi Webcam System as a Systemd service on your Raspberry Pi device.